hwstar/esp32-dc-monitor-controller/README.md

 1. 1 ea.
 Main PCB.
 2. 1 ea.
 ABS plastic enclosure, graphic overlay sticker and 4 retaining screws.
 3. 1 ea. mating 12 pin screw terminal pluggable power connector.
 4. 2 ea.
+6mm Tact switches to be soldered in to  EN and BOOT footprints the board.
+4. 2 ea.
 3 pin JST connector and pigtail.

 Not supplied in the kit: